preclinical-imaging/pixi-inveon/doc/conversion_specifications.md

 TODO:
 1. We use the value from isotope here.
 There is also a header field for injected_compound.
 How should that be used?
+1. Finish the mapping table from isotope to coded valule

 ### PET Multi-Gated Acqusition
  - None